jeanslack/audiomass/README.md

 ## Description

-**Audiomass-clc** is a command line wrapper that interfaces on differents audio codecs for multiple input data streams conversions.
-It can be easily implemented with other audio library codecs and currently supports: Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool FFmpeg, etc.
+**Audiomass-cli** is a command line wrapper that interfaces on differents audio codecs for multiple input data streams conversions.
+It can be easily implemented with other audio library codecs and currently supports: Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool and FFmpeg, etc.

 ## License and Copyright